Vehmloewff/rollup-plugin-command/README.md

 # rollup-plugin-run

-Run commands and call functions sequentially when bundles are generated
+Run commands and call functions when bundles are generated

 ## Installation